Upper bound preservation of the total scalar curvature in a conformal class: Proof of Main Theorem

-with $g_{i}(0) = g_{i}$ (resp. $g(t) = g$).
-(Note here that, in this time, the term of the mean value of the scalar curvature $r(g_{i}(t))$ does not appear.)
-Note that we have used here the fact that the following volume estimates still hold by the assumption $(c)$ in Main Theorem \ref{main2} and the definition of the Yamabe constant. \begin{lemm}[Volume estimates along the unnormalized Yamabe flow] Under the assumption of Main Theorem \ref{main2}, along the unnormalized Yamabe flow $g(t)$, { } \end{lemm} \begin{proof} Along the flow, the volume evolves as
+respectively with $g_{i}(0) = g_{i}$ and $g(0) = g$ respectively.
+(Compared with the situation in Section \ref{section-proof}, the term of the mean scalar curvature $r(g_{i}(t))$ does not appear.)
+In order to prove that the unique short-time solution obtained by Proposition \ref{prop-short} is actually long-time solution, it is sufficient to prove that the $C^{0}$-norm of the obtained solution is uniformly bounded from above and below in the space-time. (cf. \cite{brendle2005convergence, carron2021convergence}) More precisely, we can obtain such uniform bounds in the same way as we did in ``Yamabe non-positive case'' of the proof of Main Theorem \ref{main}.
+However, the volume is not invariant under the flow in this case, hence we use the following volume estimate (especially from below) instead. \begin{lemm}[Volume estimates along the unnormalized Yamabe flow] Under the assumption of Main Theorem \ref{main2}, along the unnormalized Yamabe flow $g(t)$ (\ref{eq-yamabe-flow}), { } \end{lemm} \begin{proof} Along the flow, the volume evolves as